5 February 2010

 Screenshot from BasicSounds sample project

-So far in this Audio 101 series we’ve talked about the difference between file and data formats and how to convert and record audio on your Mac.
+So far in this Audio Tutorial series we’ve talked about the difference between file and data formats and how to convert and record audio on your Mac.
 Now we’ll get to the fun part – actually playing audio on your phone!

-There are many ways to play audio on the Mac – System Sound Services, AVAudioPlayer, Audio Queue Services, and OpenAL.
+There are many ways to play audio on the iPhone – System Sound Services, AVAudioPlayer, Audio Queue Services, and OpenAL.
 Without outside support libraries, the two easiest ways by far are System Sound Services and AVAudioPlayer – so let’s talk about when you would (and wouldn’t) want to use those, and how you can use them.

 System Sound Services